 March 2nd 2009 was just like any other day for me.
-Waking up, going about my normal routine: looking after my child, preparing meals and normal house chores.
+Waking up, going about my normal routine which was looking after my child, preparing meals and normal house chores.
 The first encounter happened during lunchtime.
 After chewing the peanuts from the chicken and peanut soup for the umpteenth time, a very strong foreboding feeling washed over me.
-I knew something was terribly wrong but didn't know what it was as this has never happened to me.
-I immediately went to my mother and told her that if I collapsed, my Epi-Pen was just in the cabinet.
-The foreboding feeling left and I didn't give it much thought after that.
+I knew something was terribly wrong but didn't know what it was as this had never happened to me.
+I immediately went to my mother and told her that if I collapsed, my Epi-Pen was in the cabinet next to the TV.
+The foreboding feeling then left and I didn't give it much thought after that.

-Dinnertime came and I drank the same soup again!
+Dinner time came and I drank the same soup again!
 This time the reaction manifested physically.
-My lips swelled to the size that it would put Angelina Jolie to shame!
-And by the time I reached the hospital, my blood pressure had plunged, my throat and tongue had swelled to the point I had difficulty talking.
+My lips swelled to the point that they would put Angelina Jolie to shame!
+And by the time I reached the hospital, my blood pressure had plunged, my throat and tongue had swelled until I had difficulty talking.
 I was given steroids and anti-histamine and was admitted for two days.
 Two days of continuos steroids and anti-histamines.
 I was discharged on Wednesday morning and was rushed to the ER again on Wednesday night.
-I kept reacting, to what I didn't know at that time.
-This time the ER doctor sent me home saying that 'I looked fine and was fine' even after we told them of what happened on Monday.
+I kept reacting, (to what I didn't know at that time).
+This time the ER doctor sent me home saying that 'I looked fine and was fine' even after we told them of what had happened on Monday.
 I was very lucky that we did not meet this doctor in the wee hours of Saturday morning.

 On Saturday at 1.30am, the worst allergy reaction struck.
 I was very stoned and groggy from all the medication, but a voice in my heart told me not to sleep.
 I think if I had slept, I would have died in my sleep.
-I felt my heart failing, my whole system shutting down and going into shock and I was blacking out.
+I felt that my heart was failing.
+My whole system was shutting down and I was going into shock.
+I was blacking out.
 I woke my husband up and he jabbed me with the Epi-Pen and once again we rushed to the ER.
 This time I knew that I might not return at all.
-I was slipping into unconsciousness in the car and then I wasn't in my body anymore.
-I was moving into this dimly lit tunnel and Death was embracing me.
+I slipped into unconsciousness in the car and then suddenly I wasn't in my body anymore.
+I moved into this dimly lit tunnel and Death embraced me.
 I was in Death's arms and it was leading me to go deeper into the tunnel.
-The coldness that Death is can never be measured with all the eons of winters on this earth combined.
-As I moved into the tunnel with Death, I heard my husband’s voice calling me from a distance, calling my name, asking me to go back and that our son needs me.
-And in an instance, I was back in my body.
+The coldness that Death was can never be measured with all the eons of winters on this earth combined.
+As I moved into the tunnel with Death, I heard my husband’s voice calling me from a distance.
+He kept on calling my name, asking me to go back and that our son needs me.
+I looked back and in an instance, I was back in my body.

 The following months were hell.
 Someone had to be with me all the time.
 People who have had anaphylactic shocks were susceptible to having recurrent attacks.
 And when that happens, we could just collapse.
 And with no one around to administer the Epi-Pen, it would be fatal.

 I became very depressed.
-I was very frustrated, angry and became a recluse.
+I fell into a very deep abyss where only darkness ruled.
+I was very frustrated, angry, bitter and became a recluse.
 I am very, very blessed to have a strong and loving family.
-Without them I would not have survived those difficult days.
-There were days so bad that the neighbor's detergent could trigger a reaction so bad that all I could do was curl on the bed and just pray for all of it to end.
+Without them I would not have survived those extremely difficult days.
+There were days so bad that the neighbor's detergent could trigger a reaction so terrible that all I could do was curl up on the bed and just pray for all of it to end.
 Smells that triggered migraines from the depths of Hades and severe burning sensation on my tongue as though it was sprayed with acid and then dipped in salt, experimentation with new foods that caused loose bowels until I thought even my entrails would be expunged permanently, attacks so bad that my husband and I actually went to the hospital to wait just in case I dropped dead.

-I was fed-up with everything.
-I was on anti-histamines everyday.
-And when the attacks came, I would have to double or triple the dose.
-And I was so stoned from all these anti-histamines.
+I was beyond fed-up with everything.
+I was on anti-histamines and steroids everyday.
+And when the attacks came, I would have to double or triple the doses.
+I was so stoned from all these anti-histamines.
+It came to a point that I lost my soul.
+I lost myself.
+I didn't know who I was anymore.
 I couldn't even function as a person, as a wife, as a mother or a daughter.
-I decided to take charge of my life.
-I didn't cheat death to end up with a life like this.
-Of course it was difficult at first.
+One day, I decided I had to take charge of my life.
+I did not cheat death to end up with a life like this.
+Of course it was so difficult at first.
 I had to experiment with new foods bit by bit.
-If I reacted to the new food, I had to go back to the 'salicylate-free' diet and when I am out of it, I'll try again.
+If I reacted to the new food, I had to go back to the 'salicylate-free' diet and when I am out of it, I had to try again.
 I had to learn to cook, to make food in new ways.
-I had to learn to make my own chemical-free bread, cookies, biscuits, cakes, and basically everything that I put in my mouth.
+I had to learn to make my own chemical-free bread, cookies, biscuits, cakes and etc. Basically I had to learn to make everything that I put in my mouth.
 I had to flee many times in shopping malls when someone's perfume suffocated my air space.
 I had to forgo many outings and gatherings.
 And whenever I go out, I have to cook my own food and bring it out.
 I had to keep my house 'chemical free'.
 I hate it when people give me looks of sympathy, or said, 'WAH, everything also cannot eat, so poor thing!
 What kind of life is that?'

 It took me 30 months to reach where I am today.
-Of course some days are 'Moderato', some 'Adagio', some 'Allegro'.
-I have days where I throw hissy fits.
-I have days where my mood is of a woman with PMS and menopause combined.
+Of course some days are 'Moderato', some 'Adagio', some 'Allegro' and some 'Pesante'.
+I have days where I throw hissy fits worse than frustrated toddlers.
+I have days where my mood is like of a woman with PMS and menopause combined.
 There are days where I keep walking into a brick wall.
 There are days where I feel like I’m clawing my way up a steep, icy mountain with my bare hands.
 But I take a day at a time.
 One hurdle at a time.
 In this period of 30 months, I have had relapses.
-I have had long periods of time where I did not react to anything.
+I have also had long periods of time where I did not react to anything.
 Today I can eat so many more types of food (and reaction-free) compared to 30 months ago.
 I can even eat foods with a small amount of salicylate.
 Of course I have yet to try eating 'outside food'.
 That is my next goal.

 ‘Life is something that everyone should try at least once.’ – Henry J. Tillman